-The regulations on height already make it impossible for someone to put a wind turbine up in their yard, said LaVern Burtis, who said he was at the meeting because he is interested in the ordinance on a personal basis.
+The regulations on height already make it impossible for someone to put a wind turbine up in their yard, said LaVern Burtis, who said he was at the meeting because he is interested in the ordinance on a personal is generating energy and feeding it basis.
 A lot of people couldn't do into that line.